Luc-Bertin/PythonBlog/_posts/2020-09-01-some-python-exercices.md

 - using dict comprehension
 - using dict constructor

 ## Ex.
-2: Counting letter frequencies in a text.
+2: Counting character frequencies in a text.

-1. You should count letter frequencies using these strategies:
+1. You should count character frequencies (letter and ponctuation, whitespaces, etc.) using these strategies:
 - using a simple Python dictionary
 - using `defaultdict` (subclass of `dict`)
 - using `Counter` (subclass of `dict`)
 `defaultdict` and `Counter` can be found in `collections` (i.e. `from collections import defaultdict, Counter`)
-2. Count word frequencies (store them in a Python dictionary).
+2. Count word frequencies (store them in a Python dictionary or dictionnary-like structure as above).<br>
+If ponctuation is an issue, you can either use `replace` method to replace them, or use regular expression.

 ```python
 text = """Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Vestibulum sagittis neque turpis, in gravida erat tincidunt a.
 Maecenas lobortis rutrum arcu, in posuere dolor fermentum sed.
 Duis imperdiet laoreet nibh, a pretium lectus condimentum eget.
 Maecenas eu elit vitae nibh euismod lacinia et a tortor.
 Donec at egestas leo, eget molestie quam.
 Sed elementum scelerisque sapien, quis suscipit ex malesuada vel.
 Aenean non mollis erat, in tincidunt massa.